nonplayer/hammercrawl/hc_complete_rules.md

 **Stabbity!:** When a Thief is using a melee weapon to attack a foe against which the Thief either has attack advantage or is hidden from perception, the thief doubles their damage against that foe on a successful hit.
 This multiple increases by +1 at levels 3, 6, 9, 12, and 15.

 **Thief Skills:** Thieves have access to a special array of professional skills which can allow them special unique methods to assess and even bypass dangers.
 These are: Deciphering (INT), Lockpicking (DEX), Perception (WIS), Stealth (DEX), Thief-climbing (STR), Tracking (WIS), Trap-finding (INT), and Trap-breaking (DEX).
 At first level the Thief must randomly determine one Thief Skill to be their Bailiwick, and one to be their Failing.
 The thief gets advantage on checks related to their Bailiwick, and disadvantage on checks related to their Failing.

-Additionally, at level one the Thief adds +1 to any four Thief Skills.
-Each additional level they add four more points to their skills as they see fit.
-The total bonus on a skill can never exceed their level.
+**Thiefy Expertise:** Once per adventure per experience level, the Thief can attempt to reroll a failed Thief Skill check.
+This count resets upon Returning to Town.

 **Tactical Attacker:** Thieves roll with advantage on Tactical Attacks.